Geoportail-Luxembourg/LuxMob/README.md

     $ make ios

 If you change the source code of the Sencha app you don't need to run `make` before running `make android` or `make ios`.
-The latter commands will build he Sencha app when required.
+The latter commands will build the Sencha app when required.

 ## Push the web app to SVN